Tax revenues up 5.7% at €21.7bn so far this year

 Capital gains tax is up by €48 million so far this year at €211 million while capital acquisitions tax is up €8 million at €81 million.

-Excise duty receipts were significantly up compared to 2018, coming in at €2.44 billion so far this year, a rise of 18 per cent.
+Excise duty receipts, for taxes charged on motor fuel, tobacco and alcohol, were significantly up compared to 2018, coming in at €2.44 billion so far this year, a rise of 18 per cent.
 This was 6.2 per cent ahead of target.

 As hotels and restaurants adapt to paying the higher 13.5 per cent VAT rate, after paying a reduced rate since the crash, receipts in this heading totalled €7.3 billion for the first five months of the year.
 This was almost 6 per cent ahead of 2018 but €112 million behind target.